-The Allies to the West continue their uncontested march on Germany, while the Russian Steamroller menaces our Eastern borders.
+The Allies continue their uncontested march on Germany, while the Russian steamroller menaces our eastern borders.
 Caught between these adversaries, our backs are to the wall, with only Berlin behind us.
-Another defeat will be the end, both for Germany, and for you!
+Another defeat will be the end, both for Germany and for us, mein Herr!